-[See FDA-Approved Patient Labeling (Patient Information)]
+[See FDA-approved patient labeling (Patient Information and Instruction for Use)]

 A statement to patients and healthcare providers is included on the product's bottle label: ALERT: Find out about medicines that should NOT be taken with PREZISTA.
 A Patient Package Insert for PREZISTA is available for patient information.